Insights / Building flexibility into your electrical assets

 Cost savings and cost avoidance

-For example, organisations with large fridges and freezers can turn these assets down or off when demand is at its highest, while keeping temperate levels within safe operational ranges.
-You can also reschedule tasks or processes from day to night-time – when demand and rates are lower.
+For example, your organisation may own large fridges and freezers.
+By turning these assets down or off when demand is at its highest, while keeping temperate levels within safe operational ranges, you can generate cost savings.
+You might also consider rescheduling tasks or processes from day to night-time – when demand and rates are lower.

 Agricultural business Sundown Products generated significant savings by working with the Drax Electric Assets team to assess its electric assets and optimise flexibility.
 This meant Sundown Products was able to gain a better understanding of its energy use.

-Sundown and the Electric Assets team then implemented energy flexibility solutions that saved the business £35,000 per year, without disrupting its operations.
-The solutions include measures such as changing the times when employees take breaks (which coincides with the machines being temporarily switched off).
+Sundown and the Electric Assets team then implemented energy flexibility solutions that saved the business an initial £35,000 per year, without disrupting its operations.
+Annual savings have since increased to £45,000.
+The solutions include measures such as changing the times when employees take breaks to coincide with temporary switching off of the machines.

 Opportunities to generate revenue

-In addition to saving money by avoiding peak system prices, organisations can also make money from various grid services by being flexible in their energy use.
-National Grid ESO offers a range of ancillary services - broadly referred to as Demand Side Response (DSR) mechanisms - to incentivise flexibility and help keep the energy grid in balance.
+In addition to saving money by avoiding peak system prices, you can also make money from various grid services by being flexible in your energy use.
+NGESO offers a range of ancillary services – broadly referred to as demand side response (DSR) mechanisms – to incentivise flexibility and help keep the energy grid in balance.

 With the growing use of renewable energy such as wind and solar power, the grid requires closer management and greater flexibility.
-This is because renewable energy sources are more intermittent and less predictable than fossil fuel.
-Through DSR, National Grid offers organisations a series of financial incentives to increase or decrease their energy output on request.
-In turn, this allows the system operator to maintain the grid’s balance.
+This is because renewable energy sources are more intermittent and less predictable than fossil fuels.
+Through DSR, National Grid offers organisations a series of financial incentives to increase or decrease their energy output on request and in order to maintain the grid’s supply-demand balance.

 Reserve and frequency response services

-Options include reserve services, which National Grid buys from organisations able to adjust their energy generation or usage within a set lead time following a request.
-There are also frequency response services, for those in a position to automatically adjust their energy consumption at very short notice.
+DSR options include reserve services, which National Grid buys from organisations able to adjust their energy generation or usage within a set lead time following a request.
+Frequency response services exist for those in a position to automatically adjust their energy consumption at very short notice.

 The Capacity Market

-You can also be renumerated for energy flexibility through the Capacity Market, a government initiative that National Grid runs.
+Your energy supplier can also remunerate you for energy-supply flexibility through the Capacity Market, a government initiative that National Grid runs.
 It’s designed to guarantee the security of electricity supply and ensure sufficient power to meet projected future demand.
-The Capacity Market offers payments to electricity generators and providers that commit to delivering additional capacity when needed.
+The Capacity Market offers payments to electricity generators and providers that commit to providing additional capacity when it’s needed.

-Sites with their own renewable generation facilities – such as wind turbines, solar panels or biogas generation – can take part in auctions to deliver their excess electricity to the grid.
+Sites with their own renewable generation facilities – such as wind turbines, solar panels or biogas generators – can take part in auctions to deliver their excess electricity to the grid.

 Working towards net zero

-The Carbon Trust estimates that enhancing the flexibility of the energy system could reduce the cost of the UK’s transition to net zero by up to £16.7 billion a year.
-By optimising the flexibility of their electric assets, organisations can play a part in preparing the energy system for a net zero future.
+Sustainable business media brand, edie, recently reported a policymakers’ estimate that adding flexibility to the UK’s energy grid will generate savings of up to £50bn by 2050.
+By optimising the flexibility of your electric assets, your organisation can play a part in preparing the energy system for a net zero future.

 The next steps

 The route to energy flexibility will look different for every organisation.
-The Drax Electric Assets team can help you find the right option.
+The Drax Electric Assets team can help tailor a flexibility solution for yours.

 To find out more about how Drax can help, contact our Electric Assets team today.